coreos/ignition/doc/getting-started.md

 ### Enabling systemd Services

 When Ignition enables systemd services, it doesn't directly create the symlinks necessary for systemd; it leverages [systemd presets][preset].
-Presets are only evaluated on [first-boot][conditions], which can result in confusion if Ignition is forced to run more than once.
+Presets are only evaluated on [first boot][conditions], which can result in confusion if Ignition is forced to run more than once.
 Any systemd services which have been enabled in the configuration after the first boot won't actually be enabled after the next invocation of Ignition. `systemctl preset-all` will need to be manually invoked to create the necessary symlinks, enabling the services.

 Ignition is not typically run more than once during a machine's lifetime in a given role, so this situation requiring manual systemd intervention does not commonly arise.